-Stage 1: Calculating Family Expenses;

-Stage 2: Calculating Government Transfers: CCTB, UCCB, GST/HST credits, BCLICATC, RAP;

-Stage 3: Calculating Government Deductions and Taxes;

-Stage 4: Determining the Living Wage Amount;

-Stage 5: BC Child Care Subsidy; and

-Stage 6: Verifying the Calculations.
+- Stage 1: Calculating Family Expenses; - Stage 2: Calculating Government Transfers: CCTB, UCCB, GST credits, BCLICATC, etc.; - Stage 3: Calculating Government Deductions and Taxes; - Stage 4: Determining the Living Wage Amount; - Stage 5: BC Child Care Subsidy; and - Stage 6: Verifying the Calculations.

-The living wage is calculated by using the Excel spreadsheet that accompanies this guide (and which is also available for download at policyalternatives.ca/livingwage2014).
+The living wage is calculated by using the Excel spreadsheet that accompanies this guide (and which is also available for download at policyalternatives.ca/livingwage2015).
 In addition, there are numerous sources you will need to consult in regard to family expense amounts, and formulas for government transfers and taxes.
 Whenever possible, these are identified in the guide.